diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 column into all 6 problematic tables because we can avoid backfilling this data when we decide it is time to start partitioning them.

-We want to partition CI/CD data iteratively, so we will start with the pipelines table, and create at least one, but likely two, partitions.
-The pipelines table will be partitioned using the `LIST` partitioning strategy.
-It is possible that, after some time, `p_ci_pipelines` will store data in two partitions with IDs of `100` and `101`.
-Then we will try partitioning `ci_builds`.
-Therefore we might want to use `RANGE` partitioning in `p_ci_builds` with IDs `100` and `101`, because builds for the two logical partitions used will still be stored in a single table.
+We want to partition CI/CD data iteratively.
+We plan to start with the `ci_builds_metadata` table, because this is the fastest growing table in the CI database and want to contain this rapid growth.
+This table has also the most simple access patterns - a row from it is being read when a build is exposed to a runner, and other access patterns are relatively simple too.
+Starting with `p_ci_builds_metadata` will allow us to achieve tangible and quantifiable results earlier, and will become a new pattern that makes partitioning the largest table possible.
+We will partition builds metadata using the `LIST` partitioning strategy.

+Once we have many partitions attached to `p_ci_builds_metadata`, with many `partition_ids` we will choose another CI table to partition next.
+In that case we might want to use `RANGE` partitioning in for that next table because `p_ci_builds_metadata` will already have many physical partitions, and therefore many logical `partition_ids` will be used at that time.
+For example, if we choose `ci_builds` as the next partitioning candidate, after having partitioned `p_ci_builds_metadata`, it will have many different values stored in `ci_builds.partition_id`.
+Using `RANGE` partitioning in that case might be easier.

-Physical partitioning and logical partitioning will be separated, and a strategy will be determined when we implement partitioning for the respective database tables.
-Using `RANGE` partitioning works similarly to using `LIST` partitioning in database tables other than `ci_pipelines`, but because we can guarantee continuity of `partition_id` values, using `RANGE` partitioning might be a better strategy.
+Physical partitioning and logical partitioning will be separated, and a strategy will be determined when we implement physical partitioning for the respective database tables.
+Using `RANGE` partitioning works similarly to using `LIST` partitioning in database tables, but because we can guarantee continuity of `partition_id` values, using `RANGE` partitioning might be a better strategy.

 ## Why do we want to use explicit logical partition ids?